istio/istio.io/content/en/docs/setup/additional-setup/getting-started/index.md

 {{< tip >}}
 Istio intends to make the Kubernetes [Gateway API](https://gateway-api.sigs.k8s.io/) the default API for traffic management [in the future](/blog/2022/gateway-api-beta/).
-The following instructions allow you get started with Istio using the Gateway API, which is currently a beta feture in Istio.
+The following instructions allow you get started with Istio using the Gateway API, which is currently a beta feature in Istio.
-If you perfer to use the tried-and-proven Istio classic API for traffic management, you should use [these instructions](/docs/setup/getting-started/) instead.
+If you prefer to use the tried-and-proven Istio classic API for traffic management, you should use [these instructions](/docs/setup/getting-started/) instead.
 {{< /tip >}}